mezzonomy/sandbox/README.md

 a b
 a b
 ```
-And that's is a fact and bitsoin is dead simple in that context : a messaging seauence of some integers and in brackets, insights to free some these integers.
+And that's is a fact.

+Our basic contribution is to remark that bitcoin is dead simple in that context : a cadenced messaging system which bodies are some integers and in brackets, insights to free some these integers.
+The difference between liberations and consumption is called the "fee" and compensate system growth.
 ```
 10000 3000000 650000 3000000 7882300 (7F54...6A4D:1 98D2...53b1:2 ...)
 ```
+(TBD: provide under this syntax a bunch of bitcoin track)

 [1] for "hitomezachi" stitching on Japanese isles, see [Ò†®†Ò]